sanicsquirtle420/sanicsquirtle420/README.md

         width='30px' />
  Welcome to my GitHub page! </h1>

 <p> Hello, I am Diego or SanicSquirtle420.
-I am a current student at the University of Mississippi studying Computer Science.
+I am a current student at the <a href="https://cs.olemiss.edu">University of Mississippi</a> studying Computer Science.
 On here you will find coding files from my courses, personal experiments, or my dotfiles from my Arch Linux configuration. </p>

 <a href="https://github.com/sanicsquirtle420/Dotfiles/">